 Still today, an African woman has five children in average...
 We can't just bet on a positive natural outcome.
 If we do nothing, a stabilization in the global population curve will not happen before 2050 and we risk to reach 10 billion people during this century.
-To make it worse, most recent analysis deny "optimistic" forecasts and project a continued growth in population with over 10 billion by the middle of the century and 11 billion by 2100.
-We really need to act instead of "hoping", waiting to see what happens with a natural pace.
+To make it worse, most recent analysis deny optimistic forecasts and project a continued population growth with over 10 billion people by the middle of the century and 11 by 2100.
+"Hope" cannot be our strategy...

-There is no "bonus" for mankind to continue to grow its population.
+There is truly no "bonus" for mankind to continue to grow its population.
 It is the other way around.
 We need to get our headcount back in control.
-Countries themselves have driven the opposite, in order to individually compete better, with more people.
+Most countries themselves have driven the opposite, in order to individually compete better, with more people.
 More people mean more power.
 A global federation has no need for that.
 We only care about global harmony, not local dominance.
-The smaller our population we will be, the easier we will manage sustainable global solutions.
-Local policies promoting high birthrates - stimulated by traditional, nationalistic or religiously beliefs - must be stopped and considered harmful to Humanity as a whole.
+The smaller our population we will be, the easier we will be able to manage sustainable global solutions.
+Local policies promoting high birthrates - stimulated by traditional, nationalistic or religiously beliefs - must be stopped and considered harmful to humanity as a whole.

 We need to find an ethical and moral way to self-regulate the size of our population.
-We have certainly reached a maximum bearable size for Humanity.
+We believe that we have reached the maximum ecologically bearable size for humanity.
 It's hard to see with confidence how we can get above that number and offer to each of us a chance to succeed in life, while also ensuring our common sustainability.